NEW ENGLAND DEVELOPMENT

 SECTION B - TERM OF OFFICE

 Each Director shall be elected through a process of nomination and under the authority of the bylaws of the Association serve one (1) but not more than three (3) consecutive terms, a term being two (2) years.
 Furthermore, a Director may be re-elected so long as the Director remains in good standing and is deemed by a majority of the Board to be eligible for continued membership.
-The term of office shall conform to the academic year ending June 30th.
+The term of office shall be July 1 through June 30.

 Each elected Board member shall have an equal vote of not more than one (1) and shall forfeit that vote if absent from a regular Board meeting.
 In the event that said Board member is unable to attend a Board meeting, that Board member may designate an alternate who may execute the Director’s vote and that alternate’s vote shall have an equal value of not less than one (1).